 Frequently Asked Questions

 How can I get signed copies of your books?

-Watch my blog, twitter feed and Facebook for news on upcoming signings and conventions.
-If you can’t make those, A Real Bookstore offers signed and personalized copies shipped directly to you.
+Watch my blog, Twitter, and Facebook for news on upcoming signings and conventions.

-I already own the books and can’t make it to one of your signings, how can I get my copy personalized?
+I already own the books but can’t make it to one of your signings, how can I get my copy personalized?

 Please note: Requests received without proper postage will not be fulfilled.

 Team Awesome is my street team.
 Really, it’s a social club for my most avid readers.
 The team has access to exclusive giveaways, events, and news before everyone else.
 Most importantly, it’s a community of book lovers.

 Want to join the team?
 My wonderful Street Team coordinator, Annie, created this online form.
 Fill it out and we’ll do the rest.

 -Note: You must be at least 18 years old to be a member of Team Awesome.